How Does Agoraphobia Treatment Work?

 These groups help individuals through support, encouragement, and togetherness, allowing those who suffer from agoraphobia to feel less alone in their fears.
 Group therapy is a similar concept but meetings are often run by a licensed counselor, whereas support groups are normally led by another individual who has gone through the particular disorder being discussed.

-For help finding treatment for mental health conditions call toll free anytime.
+For help finding treatment for mental health conditions call 800-598-5053 (Who Answers?) toll free anytime.

 There are many self-help methods taught within treatment centers and therapy sessions in order to help individuals continue fighting their agoraphobia even after treatment has ended.
 These can include: